Home Students Tuition

 To study dentistry at UK universities, the typical entry requirements are:

-4. University Clinical Aptitude Test (UCAT): A good score is usually required
+4. University Clinical Aptitude Test (UCAT)

 Please note that requirements may vary slightly between universities, so it’s essential to check with individual institutions for their specific entry criteria.